lalitkalra81/testing/newreadme.txt

-Once there was a crow.
+Once there was a thirsty crow.